crimethinking/crimethinking.github.io/docs/gaming/pick-up-and-play-games.md

 best out there

 ## Bejeweled 3
 The original PC version is an incredible time sink.
-Not sure how are the mobile versions doing nowadays; last I remember they were infested with IAPs and nags
+Not sure how the mobile versions are doing nowadays; last I remember they were IAP-infested

 ## Tetris
 * 1st place: Tetris DS.
 The GOAT